-To enable data encryption in the server, you must have at least one encryption-settings definition available for use.
-Then, it is only necessary to set the value of the encrypt-data global configuration property to true.
+Encryption can be enabled during server setup, by defining an encryption key and passphrase.
+This configuration should be used across all servers in a topology.
+On legacy systems or post setup, data encryption can be configured by having at least one encryption-settings definition available for use.
+Then, set the value of the encrypt-data global configuration property to true.

-Setting the global configuration property will automatically enable data encryption for all types of backends that support it (including the changelog backend) as well as for the replication server database.
+Setting the global configuration property will automatically enable data encryption for all types of backends that support it (including the changelog backend and indexes), as well as for the replication server database.
 All subsequent write operations will cause the corresponding records written into any of these locations to be encrypted.
 Any existing data will remain unencrypted until it is rewritten by a write operation.
 If you wish to have existing data encrypted, then you will need to export that data to LDIF and re-import it.
-This will work for both the data backends and the changelog, but it is not an option for the replication database, so existing change records will remain unencrypted until they are purged.
+This will work for both the data backends, the changelog, and indexes, but it is not an option for the replication database, so existing change records will remain unencrypted until they are purged.
 If this is not considered acceptable in your environment, then follow the steps in the Dealing with a Compromised Encryption Key to safely purge the replication database.